According to Google Maps, the United States of America is 3.797 million square miles (mi²).

 The Indian Removal to the Indian Territory (Oklahoma, Iowa, Minnesota, Kansas, Nebraska, South Dakota, North Dakota, Wyoming, Montana) began under Andrew Jackson and extended until 1841 under President Martin Van Buren.
 As American settlers made their way West, Indian Territory likewise became compromised—the rush for gold in California and other western states sparked this desire.

 Compromise after compromise failed.
 Treaties made.
 Treaties broken.
 The Native American lands continued to shrink.
 In 1851, Congress passed the Indian Appropriations Act, which created the Indian reservation system.
 The U.S. government made Indians wards of the state and forced them to live within given boundaries.
 If Natives left the confines, the government punished them or killed them.
 The government continued its effort to assimilate the Indians effectively.
 They were to learn to farm, ranch, and convert to Christianity.
 In 1861, the Friends of the Indians held its first convention in response to the injustices done to Native people.

 In Oklahoma, the reservation system seemed to work, but the tribes of the Northern Plains refused to conform.
 This effort led to wars across the region.
 America's goal was to make Native Americans meet Western standards of living, which has evoked lasting consequences.
 The U.S. government, settlers, church leaders, and the Friends of the Indians felt they possessed knowledge to solve the Indian Problem—which proved to be a “dangerous thing.”

 Ultimately, the U.S. imposed the Dawes Act in 1887.
-This period, the Indian Removal Act to the Dawes Act, is our next topic.
+Read part 2: the Indian Removal Act to the Dawes Act.

 Please help us raise awareness by sharing this story and the story of Native Hope with your friends and family!
 When you support Native Hope, you are investing in giving HOPE to the voices unheard.